 - 1. Kensington residents live in close proximity to their neighbors and care about their community.
 The friendly, safe, quiet, and small community feel should be preserved. - 2.
 Kensington's panoramic views of San Francisco Bay, bridges and cities, and natural landscapes are a defining characteristic that should be preserved. - 3.
 Kensington residents enjoy easy access to regional parks, trails, and open spaces.
-These amenities should be preserved and enhanced. - 4.
-To maintain a safe and tight-knit community, existing public services should be supported and enhanced, such as the Kensington Fire Protection District and Police Department facility, Kensington Library and Community Center, and local schools. - 5.
+Bicycle and pedestrian access to these amenities should be enhanced. - 4.
+To maintain a safe and tight-knit community, enhancements to the existing public services and facilities, such as the Kensington Fire Protection District and Police Department facility, Kensington Library and Community Center, the pedestrian path network, and local schools, should be supported. - 5.
 Because Kensington is proximate to Wildcat Canyon and Tilden Regional Parks and the Hayward Fault, it is exposed to potentially severe wildfires and earthquakes.
-The community should be protected from these hazards through proper planning and emergency response. - 6.
-A variety of housing types, including multi-family units, duplexes, and accessory dwelling units (ADUs), should be encouraged within Kensington to diversify the housing stock and better serve residents of all ages and abilities.
+The community should be protected from these hazards through proper planning, mitigation, and emergency preparedness and response. - 6.
+A variety of housing types, including small multi-family developments, duplexes, and accessory dwelling units (ADUs), should be encouraged within Kensington to diversify the housing stock and better serve residents of all ages and abilities. - 7.
+New housing should be compatible with Kensington's low- to medium-density character and be designed to minimize negative impacts on roads, emergency response capacity, and infrastructure.